buildpacks/spec/buildpack.md

 ##### Override

+If the environment variable file name has no period-delimited suffix, then the value of the environment variable MUST be the file contents.
 If the environment variable file name ends in `.override`, then the value of the environment variable MUST be the file contents.
 For that environment variable value,
 - Later buildpacks' environment variable file contents MUST override earlier buildpacks' environment variable file contents.